shivankdadhwal/JsonPowerDB/README.md

  It is low level (raw) form of data and is also human readable.
  It helps developers in faster coding, in-turn reduces development cost.

+ # Directions

+ open the open.html file to get to menu